-Career Development Center (CDC): The CDC, along with The Graduate School and the Graduate Student Organization (GSO), will present a number of professional development workshops during the semester.
-Be sure to check your BMail for notifications or visit the CDC's website.
+Fleishman Center for Career and Professional Development (CCPD): The CCPD, along with the Graduate School and the Graduate Student Organization (GSO), will present a number of professional development workshops during the semester.
+Be sure to check your BMail for notifications.
+Visit the CCPD's website.

-Center for Civic Engagement: The Center for Civic Engagement helps student connect with the Greater Binghamton area through community-based research, internship and volunteer opportunities.
+Center for Civic Engagement (CCE): The CCE helps students connect with the Greater Binghamton area through community-based research, internship, and volunteer opportunities.
 Learn more.

-Computing Hardware and Software Discounts: Many vendors offer computer hardware and software at a discount to Binghamton students.
-View a list of hardware and software.
+Computer Hardware and Software Discounts: Many vendors offer computer hardware and software at a discount to Binghamton University students.
+View hardware and software information.

-Libraries: Binghamton University libraries have three locations: Bartle Library, Science Library, and the Downtown Center Library.
-Learn more, search the library catalog, and access journals and databases at library.binghamton.edu.
+Libraries: Binghamton University libraries have three locations: Glenn G. Bartle Library, Science Library, and University Downtown Center Library.
+Learn more, search the library catalog, and access journals and databases on their website.

-Office of International Students and Scholars Services (ISSS): The ISSS office provides resources and advice for international students, including information on visas, housing, and international student organizations.
-Visit the ISSS website.
+Office of International Student and Scholar Services (ISSS): The ISSS provides resources and advice for international students, including information on visas, housing, and international student organizations.
+Visit the ISSS's website.

-Printing Services: Students receive a quota each semester to print on-campus using the Pharos laser printing system.
+Printing Services: Students receive a quota each semester to print using the Pharos laser printing system on campus.
 View instructions and more information.

 University Bulletin: Review specific information about academic programs and degree requirements in the University Bulletin.